hpi-schul-cloud/schulcloud-calendar/README.md

 # schulcloud-calendar

 ## Setup
-The calender needs a PostgreSQL database.
+The calendar needs a PostgreSQL database.
 You can set it up in a container or install it locally.

 ### Setup PostgreSQL as Docker container
 1. Pull the PostgreSQL image: `docker pull postgres`